 Homeschooling Parent Confessions

 Homeschooling Parent Confessions Can you really do this homeschooling thing?
 As you know, schoolhouse teachers prepare for their career path through many hours of coursework, methodology classes, and student teaching before they begin teaching school.
-So how in the world could a parent without such training and preparations expect to be able to successfully homeschool their children?
+So how in the world could a parent without such training and preparations expect to be able to homeschool their children successfully?

 As someone who has accomplished both, I can tell you that homeschooling is quite a different job than classroom teaching.
-For instance, a classroom teacher is tasked with the rather prodigious challenge of conveying specific skills to a large group of kids with many different learning abilities and learning styles and certainly, they come from different backgrounds.
-I can tell you, as a teacher, the temperament toward learning in which the child is exposed to at home is a huge influencing factor when it comes to the child’s performance at school.
+For instance, a classroom teacher is tasked with the rather prodigious challenge of conveying specific skills to many kids with many different learning abilities and learning styles.
+Certainly, they come from different backgrounds.
+As a teacher, I can tell you the temperament toward learning to which the child is exposed to at home is a huge influencing factor in the child’s performance at school.
 Whether a child comes from a home environment that embraces and nurtures learning or not makes teaching a large group of students an even more challenging task.
 Then there are those discipline issues that inevitably come.
-When this occurs, the school teacher is bound to follow rules, regulations, and policies.
+When this occurs, the school teacher is bound to follow the rules, regulations, and policies.
 And may or may not have the support of the parents in correcting the behavior.

 Disciplinary action is a whole different arena when you are a homeschooling parent.
-This is a natural duty to you as a parent and as such you can incorporate the rules and policies that not only work best for your homeschool but for your family as well.
+This is a natural duty to you as a parent, and as such, you can incorporate the rules and policies that work best for your homeschool and your family.

 When it comes to the curriculum, school teachers are largely bound by a prescribed program and schedule.
-In the traditional classroom, because of scheduling and time constraints (along with everything else), a teacher must instruct as efficiently as possible.
+In the traditional classroom, a teacher must instruct as efficiently as possible because of scheduling and time constraints (along with everything else).
 Too much time on one unit will probably mean cuts being made in others.
-One of the biggest challenges school teachers face with the larger class sizes is finding teaching pace that will not outrun the slower student yet deliver to the higher learners subject matter that challenges them as well.
-Unfortunately, the answer is usually a compromise that neither works for the slower or the faster students.
+One of the biggest challenges school teachers face with the larger class sizes is finding a teaching pace that will not outrun the slower student yet deliver to the higher learners' subject matter that challenges them.
+Unfortunately, the answer is usually a compromise that neither works for the slower or, the faster students.

-As a homeschooling parent, you don’t have to work within the time constraints or the class sizes Homeschooling Parent Confessions.
-And you certainly won’t get called into the office because you spent too much time on one subject either because your child really took to it and you wanted to dig deeper, or your child struggled to understand some of the concepts and you wanted to review, test and teach some more before you moved on.
+As a homeschooling parent, you don’t have to work within the time constraints or Homeschooling Parent Confessions class sizes.
+And you certainly won’t get called into the office because you spent too much time on one subject either.
+After all, your child really took to it, and you wanted to dig deeper, or your child struggled to understand some of the concepts.
+You wanted to review, test, and teach some more before you moved on.
 As a whole, the Homeschooling Parent Confessions say that you can work with and help their children fully learn something without having to worry about any myriad of issues that school teachers face.

-Preparation is always a good thing and with today’s technologies, it’s much easier.
-Get out there and read books, find some good online homeschooling forums that you like and jump in.
+Preparation is always a good thing, and with today’s technologies, it’s much easier.
+Get out there, read books, find some good online homeschooling forums that you like, and jump in.
 You’ll soon get a feel for how those ahead of you on the path have approached the very same questions that you have.
-Be prepared for some sanding and buffing of your schedule and your plans until you find what works best for you, your child(ren) and your family.
+Be prepared for some sanding and buffing of your schedule and your plans until you find what works best for you, your child(ren), and your family.

 Do you have educational training and pedigrees that schoolteachers have?
-Probably not; but as you now know, in the case of homeschooling you don’t need many of them.
+Probably not, but as you now know, you don’t need many of them in the case of homeschooling.